kevingillispie/SR50calculator/README.md

 # Texas Instruments SR-50 Calculator
+NOTE: This is a project in developement.
+It is **not** yet fully functional.
 ## Introduction
 > The SR-50 was Texas Instruments' first scientific pocket calculator with trigonometric and logarithm functions.
 It enhanced their earlier SR-10 and SR-11 calculators, introduced in 1973, which had featured scientific notation, squares, square root, and reciprocals, but had no trig or log functions, and lacked other features.
 The SR-50 was introduced in 1974 and sold for US$170. ([Wikipedia](https://en.wikipedia.org/wiki/TI_SR-50))